-How our audit addressed the key audit matter

-In our testing of the revenue recognition for the reporting period, we selected construction contracts on a sample basis and:

-- ► Held discussions with applicable Group executives to understand the specific terms and risks of those contracts to assess the revenue recognition policies adopted by the Group; - ► Understood the performance and status of the major contracts through enquiries with Group executives with oversight over the various contract portfolios; - ► Assessed the contract status through the examination of external evidence, such as signed contracts, approved variations and customer correspondence - ► Analysed the Group's estimates of total contract costs and forecast costs to complete - ► Tested costs incurred during the year to supporting documentation such as supplier invoices or approved timesheets and cost allocations to projects - ► Recalculated the percentage of completion based on the forecast costs and the total actual costs incurred; and - ► Recalculated the revenue recognised based on the percentage of completion.
+Why significant How our audit addressed the key audit matter The Group recognises revenue from In our testing of the revenue recognition for the construction contracts in accordance with the reporting period, we selected construction requirements of AASB 15 Revenues from contracts on a sample basis and: Contracts with Customers, by measuring the ► Held discussions with applicable Group percentage of completion with reference to executives to understand the specific terms and costs incurred relative to the total expected risks of those contracts to assess the revenue costs to be incurred on each contract.
+Total recognition policies adopted by the Group; revenue recoanised in connection with Understood the performance and status of construction contracts for the year ended 30 the major contracts through enquiries with June 2023 was \$296 million.
+Group executives with oversight over the various contract portfolios; This is a key audit matter due to the degree of complexity, estimation and judgement required ► Assessed the contract status through the with regard to: examination of external evidence, such as signed contracts, approved variations and customer correspondence Determining the transaction price under the customer contract ► Analysed the Group's estimates of total contract costs and forecast costs to complete Assessing the total contract costs ► Tested costs incurred during the year to Measuring the Group's progress towards the supporting documentation such as supplier complete satisfaction of the performance invoices or approved timesheets and cost obligations under the customer contract allocations to projects Recalculated the percentage of completion The Group's accounting policies and disclosures based on the forecast costs and the total actual for revenue are detailed in Note 1.6 Critical costs incurred; and Accounting Judgement and Sources of ► Recalculated the revenue recognised based Estimation Uncertainty and Note 2 Sales on the percentage of completion.
+Revenue of the financial report.
 We assessed the adequacy of the related disclosures in the financial report.